Insulating old natural stone walls

 Understanding the Challenges of Insulating Old Stone Walls

 Insulating old stone walls requires careful consideration due to the unique properties of this type of construction.
 Stone walls can be porous, allowing air to penetrate through the joints and leading to drafts.
-Additionally, the lack of an existing vapour barrier can cause moisture-related issues.
-By understanding these challenges, you can take the necessary steps to overcome them and create a comfortably insulated space.
+Additionally, the lack of an existing vapour barrier can cause moisture-related issues as we often see in the north.
+By understanding these challenges, you can take the necessary steps to overcome them and create a comfortably insulated space in hot and dry climates or wet and cold climates (now often both with climate change in the areas we work such as Andalusia, Galicia and Asturias Spain.

 When it comes to insulating old stone walls, one must also take into account the historical significance of the structure.
 Many old buildings with stone walls have a rich heritage and are often protected under conservation regulations.
 This means that any insulation work needs to be carried out with utmost care and respect for the original features of the building.
 Specialised techniques may be required to ensure that the insulation does not compromise the integrity or aesthetics of the historic stonework.